shay2301/shay2301/README.md

-# Shay Leo Levi
+# Shay Levi

 ### Hi there 👋
-I'm Shay Leo Levi, a physicist transitioning into the world of data science with a passion for unraveling the mysteries of medical technology.
-With a solid foundation in computational models, data analysis, and algorithm development honed during my time at Novocure's Research and Development team, I'm excited to embark on this new journey.
+I'm Shay Levi, a data expert with hands-on experience working on complex datasets, simulations, and advanced analytics to drive research and real-world impact across industries.

-🔬 During my time at Novocure, I got deep into the world of Tumor Treating Fields (TTFields) and how they affect glioblastoma progression.
-From crunching numbers to playing around with cool algorithms, I've been right in the thick of medical research, helping out with clinical trials and bringing fresh perspectives to the team.
+🧠 At Novocure, I worked on a large-scale simulation project involving over 600 glioblastoma patients from the EF-14 clinical trial.
+Using Python and MATLAB, I integrated MRI-based simulations, manual tumor segmentation, and diffeomorphic image registration to extract key features like electric field distribution and power density.
+I correlated these metrics with clinical outcomes such as progression-free and overall survival, using Kaplan-Meier analysis to uncover insights that informed treatment planning.

-💻 I love geeking out over data and messing around with machine learning models, especially when it means collaborating with awesome teams on super interesting projects.
+📊 I'm comfortable across the data spectrum—from wrangling and exploring data to training machine learning models and communicating results clearly.
+Whether it’s Python, SQL, or deep learning in PyTorch, I enjoy turning data into actionable insights.

-📚 Right now, I'm leveling up my skills at the School of Data Science Ydata program, diving headfirst into deep learning with PyTorch.
-Graduation's coming up in July 2024, and I'm pumped to bring all this new knowledge to the table.
+🚀 I recently completed the YData School of Data Science program, where I focused on practical machine learning, deep learning with PyTorch, computer vision, and explored emerging topics like large language models (LLMs), generative AI, and prompt engineering.

 ### Languages and Tools